gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.RendererExt.md

 ## RendererExt.UnbindMesh(this SkinnedMeshRenderer) Method

-(Cross-Game compatible) Unbinds the renderer's sharedMesh, so that changes you make to it don't change the original
+Unbinds the renderer's sharedMesh, so that changes you make to it don't change the original

 ```csharp
 public static UnityEngine.Mesh UnbindMesh(this UnityEngine.SkinnedMeshRenderer skinnedMeshRenderer);